osg-htc/docs/docs/data/stashcache/install-origin.md

 * __Host certificate:__ Required for authentication.
   See our [host certificate documentation](../../security/host-certs.md) for instructions on how to request and install host certificates.
 * __Network ports:__ The origin service requires the following ports open:
-  * Inbound TCP port 1094 for unauthenticated file access via the XRoot or HTTP protocols (unauthenticated origin only)
+  * Inbound TCP port 1094 for unauthenticated file access via the XRoot or HTTP protocols (if serving public data)
-  * Inbound TCP port 1095 for authenticated file access via the XRoot or HTTPS protocols (authenticated origin only)
+  * Inbound TCP port 1095 for authenticated file access via the XRoot or HTTPS protocols (if serving authenticated data)
   * Outbound TCP port 1213 to `redirector.osgstorage.org` for connecting to the data federation
   * Outbound UDP port 9930 for reporting to `xrd-report.osgstorage.org` and `xrd-mon.osgstorage.org` for monitoring.
 * __Hardware requirements:__ We recommend that an origin has at least 1Gbps connectivity and 8GB of RAM.